fed/fknussel.github.io/_posts/2016-08-25-js-puzzle-event-loop.md

 layout: post
 title: Setting setTimeout's delay to 0
 tags: javascript puzzle
+puzzle: true
 ---

-`setTimeout()` allows you to [set the delay to zero](https://developer.mozilla.org/en-US/docs/Web/API/WindowTimers/setTimeout), or not pass it in altogether, in which case it will default to zero.
+JavaScript's `setTimeout()` allows you to set the delay to zero, or even not pass it in altogether, in which case it will default to zero.
 However, a zero second delay doesn't really do what we would expect.

 Take a look at this example:

 ```js
 function first() {